Use of force: Crime levels

 At the micro level, violent crime levels in the neighborhood increase the likelihood of law enforcement use of force.
 In contrast, at the meso level, violent neighborhood crime does not have that much effect on use of force.

 England and Wales

 In England and Wales the use of (reasonable) force is provided to police and any other person from Section 3 of the Criminal Law Act 1967, which states:

 "A person may use such force as is reasonable in the circumstances in the prevention of crime, or in effecting or assisting in the lawful arrest of offenders or suspected offenders or of persons unlawfully at large".

 Use of force may be considered lawful if it was, on the basis of the facts as the accused honestly believed them, necessary and reasonable.

 (Further provision about when force is "reasonable" was made by section 76 of the Criminal Justice and Immigration Act 2008.)

+Japan

+In Japan, the use of weapons is the pinnacle of the intensity of the use of force by Japanese police officers.
+There is no clear-cut provision in the actual law regarding the degree to which the use of force is permissible as a means of arrest, except in the case of the use of weapons.

+Under Article 7 of the Police Duties Execution Law, police officers may use weapons to apprehend criminals, prevent escape, protect themselves or others, or deter resistance to the execution of official duties.
+However, the use of weapons is limited to "the extent reasonably necessary in the circumstances," and, except in the case of self-defense or execution of an arrest warrant, may only be used to arrest or prevent the escape of a criminal for a serious violent crime or a criminal for whom an arrest warrant has been issued, or to deter resistance to the execution of official duties.
+The use of weapons is limited to the purpose of apprehending or preventing the escape of an offender who has been charged with a serious violent crime or for whom an arrest warrant has been issued, or to restraining a serious violent crime.